4SMarcoPorto/Qr-Code-Tray/README.md

 ### 🧪 Functionalities

-* Convert all kinda of text into a QR Code, ⬆ Up to 250 characters;
+* Convert all kind of text into a QR Code, ⬆ Up to 250 characters;

 * Available from your computer tray;